 How do you select authors or places for authoradventures.org?

-We include places that we think will appeal to families with school-age children, educators, historians, and others who want to inspire future generations to read through the eyes of writers.
-Naturally, some of our choices are a matter of our own taste and experience.
+We include places with appeal to families with school-age children, educators, historians, and others who want to inspire future generations to read through the eyes of writers.

-We are open to receiving ideas for places that meet these requirements:
+We welcome ideas for places that meet these requirements:

 Author home, hangout or workplace